Lawsuits over Trump business threaten to tie up presidency - Business - NZ Herald News

 Only a handful of presidents have undergone legal depositions during their terms, and even fewer have become embroiled in private lawsuits.
 Trump is poised to join that small club.

-Just last week, the president-elect sat for a deposition in a lawsuit involving his Washington hotel, and he is still tied up in legal disputes that are to proceed after Inauguration Day.
-Trump is also under investigation by the New York attorney general over whether he used his charity for personal benefit.
+Just last week, the president-elect sat for a deposition in a lawsuit involving his Washington hotel , and he is still tied up in legal disputes that are to proceed after Inauguration Day.
+Trump is also caught up in an investigation by the New York attorney general into whether he used his charity for personal benefit.

 "He is going to be not just a litigation magnet, but a litigation vortex that sucks in every political and personal adversary he has," said Norman Eisen, the Obama administration chief White House ethics counselor from 2009 through 2011.
 Eisen has encouraged Trump to sell his assets and put the cash in a blind trust to avoid conflicts of interest and legal pitfalls.